sm-192/OG-star-tracker-/esp32_wireless_control/README.md

 password: password123
 ```

-After connection was successful the tracker to actually control it access the ***www.tracker.com** in your browser.
+After connection was successful the tracker to actually control it access the **tracker.local** in your browser.
 The ESP32 provides a webserver for convenient controlling.

+If one would like to set it own wifi config, check [Wifi Config](docs/wifi_config.md).

 ## App